Courses

 DCP 6718 Current Topics in Historic Preservation

-These courses must be taken together and are only offered at the Summer B Preservation Institute Nantucket.
-6.0 credits
+These two courses are taken together and are only offered at the Summer Preservation Institute Nantucket.
+(6.0 credits)

 Instructor: Cleary Larkin, Ph.D.